Soft tissue

 • Typically these lesions are well circumscribed and multinodular

-• Low grade tumors will have a gelatinous cut surface, with higher grade tumors showing more solid fleshy appearance
+• Low grade tumors will have a gelatinous cut surface, with higher grade tumors showing a more solid fleshy appearance

 Gross images